Mark-Ball/T1A1-workbook/MarkBall_Workbook.md

 ##### Benefits

-- Human-readable syntax.
-Ruby was built with the intention of being a high-level language which can be written similarly to plain English.
-This is achieved by various shortcuts such as allowing the parentheses on certain methods to be omitted (e.g.
+- Ruby was built with the intention of being a high-level language with <b>human-readable syntax</b> which can be written similarly to plain English.
+This is achieved by various shortcuts such as allowing the parentheses on certain methods to be omitted.
+For example:
->print "hello"
+>puts "hello"

 can be written instead of

->print("hello")
+>puts("hello")

 and allowing single-line conditionals e.g.

->print “something” if x == 1
+>puts “something” if x == 1

-- There is an extensive community of Ruby developers and free packages, called gems, which any user can download and implement in their own projects.
+- There is an extensive community of Ruby developers and free packages, called <b>gems</b>, which any user can download and implement in their own projects.
 Gems are simple to include using a command line argument and an entire ecosystem of developers producing, testing, and modifying gems means that the best gems are likely to be iterated upon and promoted.
 These gems speed up the development process and allow faster deployment of projects as they allow the programmer to save time on writing components of their programs.

-- Ruby is an object-oriented programming language, which has the benefits of modularity (if there is a problem with a certain object, we know we need to debug the code for that class only), and use of inheritance which allows us to avoid re-writing code.
+- Ruby is an <b>object-oriented programming language</b>, which has the benefits of modularity (if there is a problem with a certain object, we know we need to debug the code for that class only), and use of inheritance which allows us to avoid re-writing code.

-- The rails framework which works with Ruby is another advantage.
+- The <b>rails</b> framework which works with Ruby is another advantage.
 Rails is a framework written in Ruby which provides default structure for commonly required applications like databases, webpages, and the MVC model.
 The existence of rails makes developing and launching web applications much faster and easier.

 ##### Drawbacks

-- As an interpreted language, Ruby has slower Runtime speed compared to many other languages.
+- As an interpreted language, Ruby has <b>slower runtime speed</b> compared to many other languages.
 The newest releases of Ruby are improving this, however Ruby still runs slower than many of its competitors such as Lisp, PHP, and compiled languages.

-- The rails framework lacks flexibility.
-Ruby comes with a lot of default objects, which is an advantage for Ruby is poor for developing GUI.
+- Ruby is <b>poor for developing GUI</b>.
 Attempts have been made to develop GUI in Ruby and gems which make the process simpler have been developed, but Ruby is still considered a poor choice for this purpose.

+<b>C++</b> is another general purpose language which was created as an extension of the C language to include classes.
+It is used commonly in system programming and other resource-constrained software and large applications.

+#### Benefits
+- <b>Portability</b>: C++ programs are platform-independent, meaning they can run the same program on different operating systems.
+If the programmer writes the program in Linux and then switches to Windows, the program will run without any error and without needing to re-write the code for the new operating system.
+- <b>Object-oriented</b>: like Ruby, C++ is an object-oriented programming language and has the same benefits such as modularity and use of inheritance.
+- <b>Low-level manipulation</b>: C++ is closely associated with C, which is a procedural language closely related to machine-language.
+This allows C++ to manipulate data at a low level.
+- <b>Memory management</b>: C++ allows the programmer to control memory management, rather than perform it automatically as in Ruby.
+This can be both an advantage and a disadvantage because it is something which must be managed, instead of being taken care of automatically by the garbage collector.
+This means that C++ requires a more complex skillset, as memory management is taken care of automatically in many programming languages, but control over memory management can be beneficial when implemented well.

+#### Disadvantages
+- <b>Complexity</b>: as the filtering out of unnecessary data (known as garbage collection) is not automated in C++, the programmer must master the use of pointers (variables which store the memory location of another variable).
+Incorrect use of these pointers can cause unexpected results or crashes.
+- <b>Security vulnerabilities</b>: due to the requirement for memory management, C++ has a vulnerability called ‘buffer-overflow’.
+For example lets say there is a list of 10 numbers.
+If you query the 11th number, many languages throw an error, but in a memory-unsafe programming language like C++, the program will access the memory location of the 11th element, if it existed.
+This element may be unrelated to the original list of 10 numbers.
+This can cause a security problem when user data such as passwords are kept in the memory location of the 11th element as they can be read even though this was not intended by the programmer.